- Key Takeaway

 Based on a lot of research and my personal experience of dealing with clients with problematic exposure to porn as a Clinical Psychologist, we can say that depressive symptoms are commonly seen among individuals who indulge in problematic porn-watching behavior.

 Possibly not having a direct link between the two, but having a causative mediating link between the two.

-Often interestingly, it is because of these symptoms of depression, an individual with problematic porn-watching behavior seeks therapy, and not because of the porn-watching problem; going back to the same vicious circle – of not considering porn watching as problematic behavior.
+Often interestingly, it is because of these symptoms of depression, that an individual with problematic porn-watching behavior seeks therapy, and not because of the porn-watching problem; going back to the same vicious circle – of not considering porn-watching as problematic behavior.